Oculus Go review — Mobility makes it a powerful experience

 The controller is less immersive

 Nothing can beat the Oculus Touch controllers for feeling like you have hands in VR.
 By contrast, the Go comes with a three-degrees-of-freedom controller that is pretty much the same as what you use with a Samsung Gear mobile VR headset (both are compatible).
 You only use it in one hand.
 It’s accurate enough, but it’s sort of like a point-and-shoot experience, rather than one that lets you pick things up in a world and play with them.
-The controller has a trigger, clickable touch pad, back button, and Oculus button.
+The controller has a trigger, clickable touch pad, back button, and Oculus button, which is like a Home button.

 You can’t run a full PC VR experience